*SPOILER ALERT! *

 Her thoughts went back to the impromptu party in the commissary the night

 before.
 “I assume no Mishmorats or Viiduns are missing.
-Do you know if any
+Do you know if any real

 mischief took place last night after we left?”